Skip to main content

 Your Next Step: From Reading to Results

-2. Choose a Strategy.
-Pick one idea you’re already using on TradingView.
-It doesn’t need to be complex—a simple strategy based on RSI or MACD is a perfect place to begin.
-If your indicators aren't appearing correctly, troubleshooting with our guide on Indicators Not Showing on TradingView can save you time.
+2. Pick one strategy you're already using on TradingView.
+A simple RSI or MACD-based setup is a good starting point.
+If indicators aren't appearing correctly, this guide on TradingView indicator issues can help.